Grieving Minnesota family overwhelmed after funeral leads to COVID-19 outbreak

 Painful as it may be, it's probably a good idea not to have such family gatherings during the pandemic, said Doug Schultz, a spokesman for the Minnesota Department of Health.

-“And it pains us to see Minnesotans not having these important rites of passage.
-But COVID-19 is still very much with us.
-The pandemic is still very much with us.
-And so gatherings like these do pose a risk.”

-Perreault suffered from Parkinson’s disease and multiple strokes, so his death didn’t come as a shock to the family, Schindler said Thursday.
+Perreault suffered from Parkinson's disease and several strokes, so his death didn't come as a shock to the family, Schindler said Thursday.

 "We were at peace with that.
 But then this aftermath happened, and that has been harder for us to come to terms with," she said.
 "I'm kind of overwhelmed."